Welcome to Trippy Drive '71

 If you want to cut the scenery and go somewhere, press "Turbo"; this skips all exits and signs where no other freeway intersects (i.e. you can't get off there anyway).

-If a freeway button is gray, that means I haven't finished simulating it yet.
+If a freeway button is gray, that means it's not simulated.

 If you get stuck, press "Jump" and choose a highway from the list.
 TD71 will hyperspace you to the beginning of that highway.